plasma-disassembler/plasma/README.md

 This tool try to disassemble one function (by default `main`).
 The address of the function, or its symbol, can be passed by argument.

+The `Makefile` is used only for checking tests.

 ## Requirements

     python3